Erasmus Mundus - Agris Mundus

 Written examination and oral examination.
 All aids allowed.

-Description of examination: Students will be provided a written assignment, which may be done individually or in groups.
-The oral exam will be based on the written exam and analyse one or two key issues in a broader agroforestry development context.
+Description of examination: Students will develop a written case study based on the modules.
+This may be done individually or in groups.
+The oral exam will be based on the case study and the analysis of a topic from the modules.

-Weight: The final mark will be based on a total evaluation of the two exams (50%+50%)
+Weight: The final mark will be based on a total evaluation of the two parts of the exam (50%+50%)

 7-point scale, internal examiner